petzval/btferret/README.md

     // read notifications for 2 minutes (or stop via x key press)
     // when a notification is received, the notify_callback function is called
-    // and so prints Min/Sec every 10 seconds
+    // and so prints count every 10 seconds read_notify(2*60*1000);
-read_notify(2*60*1000);

     // disconnect and trigger LE_DISCONNECT operation in server